solana-foundation/developer-content/content/courses/native-onchain-development/program-state-management.md

 ### 8. Update account data

-Now that we’ve created a new account, we are ready to update the data field of the new account using the format of the `MovieAccountState` struct from our `state.rs` file.
+Now that we've created a new account, we are ready to update the data field of the new account using the format of the `MovieAccountState` struct from our `state.rs` file.
 We first deserialize the account data from `pda_account` using `try_from_slice_unchecked`, then set the values of each field.